RHellenes/reference-repo/git/simple-guide.md

 - **Choose default remote branch to push/pull**

-  Do this to enable `git pull` instead of having to do `git pull origin dev`when you are on `dev` locally.
+  Do this to enable `git pull` instead of having to do `git pull origin dev` when you are on branch: `dev` locally.

   ```git
   git branch --set-upstream-to=<remote>/<branch>